-It could be a matter of days, or months before you hear back from a university about your application, whether that's an offer, invitation to an interview or rejection (hopefully not).
 It all depends on when you applied and how that university course chooses to make offers.

-- Early May if you send your application by the 15 January deadline.
+- Thursday 16 May 2024 if you send your application by the 31 January 2024 deadline

-- Mid July if you send your application by 30 June.
+- Wednesday 17 July 2024 if you send your application by 30 June 2024

 How universities handle decisions and what it means for you

-1. Post-deadline, post-interview
+1. Post-deadline, post-interview decisions

 2. Rolling decisions